Clemson QB decision is imminent. Kelly Bryant likes his chances

 “The biggest thing I wanted to get better on was just giving the guys a chance rather than overthrowing them and not having an opportunity for them to make a play on the ball,” Bryant said.
 “That’s something I’ve been stressing — make sure I hit my landmarks, the spots where they’re going to be down the field.
 That’s two of the big things I’ve been emphasizing and putting into the deep ball.”

-The reviews have been good thus far.
-Clemson coach Dabo Swinney has bragged about Bryant’s improved play several times over the past couple of weeks.
+The reviews have been good.
+Clemson coach Dabo Swinney has bragged about Bryant’s improved play several times.

 “I thought Kelly probably had his best day.
 He had a great day.
 Multiple touchdown throws, a really, really good day,” Swinney said following last Thursday’s scrimmage, the final of the preseason.